Pie in American cuisine

+A young woman prepares a pie for Thanksgiving as children eagerly look on.

 Pie in American cuisine evolved over centuries from savory game pies and fruit pies brought over by settlers.
 By the 1920s and 1930s there was growing consensus that cookbooks needed to be updated for the modern electric kitchen.
 New appliances, recipes and convenience food ingredients changed the way Americans made iconic dessert pies like key lime pie, coconut cream pie and banana cream pie.

-Background
+History

 Harriet Beecher Stowe wrote in her 1869 novel Oldtown Folks, based on recollections of her childhood, that the variety of pies created by American housewives "attested the boundless fertility of the feminine mind".

-During the colonial era, handmade raised pies were still being made in the colonies with traditional techniques from British recipes.
+During the colonial era, handmade raised pies were made in the colonies with techniques brought over from Britain.
 The first cookbook of the founding era to include recipes for pies was Amelia Simmons's American Cookery.
 The 1805 Virginia edition of Hannah Glasse's The Art of Cookery is the first published evidence of British recipes being adapted for a U.S. audience.

 As settlers expanded into the Midwest Americans began making pies with wild American persimmon, chokecherry and other native fruits unknown in European cuisine.
-The first Thanksgiving feast included fowl and venison, which may have been included in pies.
 With the advent of tin production specialty pie plates became more widespread in the 18th century.

 Women were responsible for figuring out how to make tasty pies at home, within their family budget.
 Transparent pies were practical and uplifting desserts made with just three ingredients: sugar, eggs and butter.
-Then, amidst a nutrition science revolution in the 19th century, the health consequences of high-fat pastry with sugary filling began to receive negative press attention.
-Although Harpers's Magazine in 1866 published a cautionary article warning "[p]ie in countless varieties...pie kills us", America's devotion to pie proved unassailable.
-By the end of the 19th century America's love affair with pie was well-established.
-In 1895 The New York Times said pie was the one food item common to all from "the first-class hotel to the penny stand at the corner".
+In the 19th century as the nutrition science revolution was underway, high-fat pastry with sugary fillings gained negative reputations, including a warning in Harpers's Magazine in 1866, cautioning that "[p]ie in countless varieties...pie kills us".
+Despite this, pies remained popular, and in 1895 The New York Times said pie was the one food item common to all from "the first-class hotel to the penny stand at the corner".

-By the 1920s and 1930s there was growing consensus that cookbooks and pie recipes needed to be updated for the modern electric kitchen.
-New appliances, recipes and convenience food ingredients changed the way Americans made iconic dessert pies like key lime pie, coconut cream pie and banana cream pie.
-During World War II women bore the burden of stretching wartime rations to create "economical", "nourishing" and "thrifty" meals that would keep American families and children in good spirits.
-Desperation pies had their origin in 19th century thrift, and were forgotten in the age of convenience foods until nostalgia for retro aesthetics and alternate lifestyles sparked a vintage pie revival.
+By the 1920s and 30s pie recipes were beginning to be adapted to the now available electrical kitchen appliances, and desert pies like key lime pie, coconut cream pie and banana cream pie were created.
+Particularly popular in the era were pies made with meringue, including versions made with fruit (apples, apricots, grapefruit, raisins, etc.) and those made with sweets such as chocolate and custard.
+During World War II women used wartime rations to create "economical", "nourishing" and "thrifty" meals that could maintain morale.
+From this came desperation pies, also called make-do pies or poor man's pies, that relied on inexpensive ingredients such as sugar and milk and avoided expensive or seasonal ingredients such as nuts or fruit.
+Examples include chess pie, vinegar pie, buttermilk pie, mock apple pie (which used crackers in lieu of apples), water pie, transparent pie, sugar cream pie, and shoofly pie.
+Desperation pies had their origin in 19th-century thrift, and after the Depression were little made until they began to gain reputations as nostalgic.